-You can order supplies directly from IBM or from your Lexmark representative.
+You order supplies directly from IBM or from your Lexmark representative.
+The maintenance supply items you order are paid for under the maintenance contract; customer-replaceable supplies are billed directly to your company.
 Your IBM representative can assist you in the procedure for placing your first order of supplies.